Numerical Conformal bootstrap with Analytic Functionals and Outer Approximation: Product functionals and its action in general dimensions

 These patterns can be easily verified using the definition of functional action and the properties of $1d$ functional, as presented in Appendix.\ref{sec:1d-func}.
 Figure.\ref{fig: 2dplot} provides a graphical representation of this behavior.

 In terms of numerical implementation, the product functionals confer several additional advantages.
 First and foremost, they can be normalized to a limit that does not diverge to infinity, both for large values of $\Delta$ and large spin $\ell$.
 Our numerical investigations have underscored that achieving an optimal normalization for these functionals is crucial for maintaining computational stability.
 Our specific choices for normalization are elaborated in Appendix \ref{Normalization}.
 Secondly, the product functional exhibits sign-definiteness exclusively within a compact neighborhood of the unitarity bound, a point further clarified in Section \ref{Section: instant}.
 This characteristic significantly streamlines the discretization implementation process.
-Specifically, in the sign-definite region, a minimal number of points is sufficient to ensure positivity in the asymptotic region.
+Specifically, in the sign-definite region, a minimal number of points is sufficient to ensure positivity in the asymptotic region.\footnote{Regarding the positivity, there is a special feature worth noting.
+For the product functional extensively studied in this work, specifically the FF and FB types, we observed numerically that $\alpha_0^{+F}\otimes\alpha_0^{-B}$, $\alpha_0^{+F}\otimes\alpha_0^{-F}$, and $\alpha_0^{+F}\otimes\beta_0^{-F}$ are positive-definite for $\ell \geq 2$ and for $\ell = 0$, only negative in a compact region in the vicinity of the unitarity bound.
+A more systematic understanding of this positivity is anticipated in future work.}

 To conclude this section, we wish to discuss the relationship between the product functionals and the $\nu_{i,j}\,\&\,\mu_{i,j}$ functionals presented in the work of Caron-Huot et al. \cite{Caron-Huot:2020adz}.
 Both bases adhere to the swapping condition.
 For the functional categories $\omega^{+F}\otimes\omega^{-B}$ and $\omega^{+B}\otimes\omega^{-F}$, they even share the same asymptotic zeros as $\nu_{i,j}\,\&\,\mu_{i,j}$.
 Despite these similarities, they are inherently different bases.
 The $\nu_{i,j}\,\&\,\mu_{i,j}$ basis corresponds one-to-one with the Generalized Free Field (GFF) operators, albeit one to finite due to the subtraction, while the product functionals exhibit a one-to-infinite correspondence.
 This distinction is evident from the definition in Eq.\ref{eq: productdef}.
 Assuming both bases are complete functionals on the space of crossing vectors, the product functionals essentially represent infinite linear combinations of the $\nu_{i,j}\,\&\,\mu_{i,j}$ functionals.